-- 12. The Act does not specify when someone is considered to first have an estate or interest in land.
+- 13. The Act does not specify when someone is considered to first have an estate or interest in land.
 However, in Bevin v Smith [1994] 3 NZLR 648 (CA) the court held that a purchaser has an equitable interest in land from the time a binding contract exists, even if it is conditional.
-This is when equitable remedies are available to protect the purchaser's rights under the contract, though specific performance in the strict sense (ie, for the transfer of title) would not yet be available. - 13.
+This is when equitable remedies are available to protect the purchaser's rights under the contract, though specific performance in the strict sense (ie, for the transfer of title) would not yet be available. - 14.
 The most common conditions in contracts for the sale and purchase of land (eg, the need to obtain finance, a building report or a LIM) would not prevent there being a binding contract.
-But sometimes conditions that will mean that there is not yet a binding contract, so the land is not considered to be acquired yet.
-For example, there may not be a binding contract if a condition requires the approval of a company's directors or requires due diligence to be carried out.
-It is necessary to consider the terms of the particular contract and the nature of the conditions to determine whether there is a binding contract.1
+But sometimes conditions will mean that there is not yet a binding contract, so the land is not considered to be acquired yet.
+For example, there may not be a binding contract if a condition requires the approval of a company's directors or the trustees of a trust, or requires due diligence to be carried out.
+It is necessary to consider the terms of the particular contract and the nature of the conditions to determine whether there is a binding contract.

-- 14. As noted at [10], under s CB 15B, the date a person acquires land is the date they first have an estate or interest in the land, or an option to acquire the land.
-In a typical land purchase, this is the date at which a binding contract to purchase the land is formed (even if some conditions still need to be met). - 15.
+- 15. As noted at [11], under s CB 15B, the date a person acquires land is the date they first have an estate or interest in the land, or an option to acquire the land.
+In a typical land purchase, this is the date at which a binding contract to purchase the land is formed (even if some conditions still need to be met). - 16.
 This is supported by the extrinsic materials from the time of the introduction of s CB 15B.
 Those materials make it clear that a person is treated as acquiring land at the time a binding agreement for the acquisition is formed, even if there are conditions that still need to be fulfilled.
-See, for example, Taxation (Annual Rates, Employee Allowances, and Remedial Matters) Bill: Commentary on the Bill (Inland Revenue, November 2013). - 16.
+See, for example, Taxation (Annual Rates, Employee Allowances, and Remedial Matters) Bill: Commentary on the Bill (Inland Revenue, November 2013). - 17.
 What is relevant is the time that the person acquires the first interest in the land in question - that is, the land they are disposing of.
 Other interests in the same underlying physical land will not be relevant.
 For example, if the sale of a freehold estate may give rise to taxation and the date of acquisition is relevant, the fact that the person previously had a leasehold interest in the land will not be relevant.
-The date on which their first interest in the freehold estate arose will be the date they acquired that land. - The following two examples illustrate when land is acquired under the general rule in s CB 15B(1).
-They also note when the 2-year period for the bright-line test starts.
-See QB xx/xx for more detailed guidance on the bright-line start date.
+The date on which their first interest in the freehold estate arose will be the date they acquired that land. - 18.
+The following two examples illustrate when land is acquired under the general rule in s CB 15B(1).

-1 See Fletcher Challenge Energy Ltd v Electricity Corporation of New Zealand Ltd [2002] 2 NZLR 433 (CA), Willetts v Ryan [1968] NZLR 863 (CA), and Barrett v IBC International Ltd [1995] 3 NZLR 170 (CA)).
+&lt;sup>2 See Fletcher Challenge Energy Ltd v Electricity Corporation of New Zealand Ltd [2002] 2 NZLR 433 (CA), Willetts v Ryan [1968] NZLR 863 (CA), and Barrett v IBC International Ltd [1995] 3 NZLR 170 (CA)).